saezlab/pypath/README.rst

 Tissue expression
 -----------------

-For 3 protein expression databases there are functions and modules for downloading and combining the expression data with the network.
+For three protein expression databases there are functions and modules for downloading and combining the expression data with the network.
 These are the Human Protein Atlas, the ProteomicsDB and GIANT.
 The ``giant`` and ``proteomicsdb`` modules can be used also as stand alone Python clients for